Theoretical Advances in Current Estimation and Navigation from a Glider-Based Acoustic Doppler Current Profiler (ADCP): Conclusion and Further Research

-The convex solver would also permit more robust measurement forms than the linear least-squares case.
-Thus, we could include nonlinear measurements such as range in our framework, as from Ultra-Short Baseline (USBL) or Long Baseline (LBL) systems or even the range-azimuth-elevation of the USBL method in \citet{Jakuba}.
-For measurements close to the $c_x$ and $c_y$, the local coordinates of the sensor, range measurement adds a log likelihood function of:
+A convex solver would also permit more robust measurement forms than the linear least-squares case.
+Thus, we could include nonlinear range measurements in our framework, as from Ultra-Short Baseline (USBL) or Long Baseline (LBL) systems or even the range-azimuth-elevation of the USBL method in \citet{Jakuba}.
+For measurements close to $\vec c_x$ and $\vec c_y$, the local coordinates of the sensors, range measurement adds a log likelihood function of:

 where the vector exponents apply elementwise.
 These measurements, as nonlinear, give rise to a nonconvex likelihood expression.
-Even so, the expression may still permit finding a good enough local solution, or in cases a global one.
+Even so, the expression may still permit finding an acceptable local solution.

 Finally, automatic tuning of process covariance parameters could benefit usability of the model.
-While we obtained stable results in simulation using grid search for these parameters, a comprehensive approach for simultaneous state and current estimation with more efficient ways of finding underlying variance parameters would more completely solve the engineering problem.
+While we obtained stable results in simulation using grid search for these parameters, a comprehensive approach for simultaneous state and current estimation with more efficient ways of finding underlying variance parameters would more automatically solve the engineering problem.

-The ability to calculate navigation and current state in real time without external submerged position support allows for more effective use of seagliders.
+The ability to calculate navigation and current state in real time without external submerged position support allows for more effective use of gliders.
 For example, the vehicle could choose to navigate at a depth with beneficial currents to extend its range.
 It could also dispose of the raw measurements and store the current profile in a compressed form, allowing longer dives and longer deployments.
+In addition, the proper covariance smoothing could allow the solution to degrade less with infrequent measurements, saving battery life.
 Such innovations would vastly improve the ability to understand global subsurface currents.

-[A] \appendixtitle{Kalman Matrices} Referring to time index $j$ for a coordinate $x_q^j$ with velocity $x_{\dot q}^j $, the Kalman smoother assumes linear dynamics such that:
+[A] \appendixtitle{Kalman Matrices} The Kalman smoother arrives in our likelihood expression \eqref{eqn:basic-likelihood} in the form of a prior.
+Let $W$ refer to a Brownian motion.
+Referring to time index $j$ for a coordinate with velocity $x_{\dot q}^j= W_{t_j}$ and position $x_q^j = \int_0^{t_j}W_r dr$, expression \eqref{eqn:vehicle-process} is exactly the likelihood of Brownian motion and its integral.
+That is: